Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 + G. Receive Chapter mailings from the Office of Student Engagement and distribute them accordingly.

-+ H. Effectively communicate Chapter Information to National Headquarters.
++ H. Effectively communicate Chapter information to National Headquarters.

 + I. Attend weekly meetings with the Chapter Advisor.